-Adding Character to Sheetrock with Wood Paneling
+Adding Character To Sheetrock With Wood Paneling

 One of the most striking changes we made during the Modern Farmhouse renovation was to the walls.
 Our carpenter applied lattice - thin wood pieces - to the walls, giving them a board-and-batten appearance.
 Board-and-batten, a type of siding that alternates vertical boards and narrow wooden strips, is often seen in old homes.
 We selected this look because it evokes a farmhouse, and because a similar treatment was already in place on the exterior of the home.